iStroml/IVChartBot/ReadMe.txt

 * !cp or !wp Bulbasaur  (shows a searchstring for 15 15 15 Bulbasaurs)
 * !cp or !wp 1 15 15 15

+* !maxwp Pokemonname shows a table for the maxed out pokemon
+* !maxcp Pokemonname shows a table for the maxed out pokemon

 The bot will tolerate some spelling mistakes.
 So Bulbazaur will be corrected to Bulbasaur - just in case.